McTsts/Minecraft-String-Utilities/README.md

 `help` subcommands always return the same output. `help me` returns the shortest `LastOutput` (i.e. `[<timestamp>] /me <action>`), and should thereby be the most efficient

 ### Modifying Tags
-Tags can be added and removed from entities by using the `data` command and modifying the `Tags` value of an entity.
+Tags can be added and removed from entities by using the `data` command to modify their `Tags` value.
 Tags added this way can contain characters that aren't valid in the `tag` command.

 ## Credit